 Interestingly enough, we collided on this bug with Richard Zhu, a fellow competitor at Pwn2Own.
 Ultimately, both Richard and ourselves failed to independently land this bug in the three attempts given at Pwn2Own.
 Certain constraints and some very unfortunate coincidences made this vulnerability rather difficult to exploit.

-In the fifth and final blogpost of this series, we will discuss the complexities of the CVE-2018-4193, and the degree of code gymnastics it took to weaponize a sandbox-escape around this vulnerability.
+In the sixth and final blogpost of this series, we will discuss the complexities of the CVE-2018-4193, and the degree of code gymnastics it took to weaponize a sandbox-escape around this vulnerability.

 Pwn2Own is one of the few venues where the broader public can glimpse the enigmatic tradecraft of zero-day development.
 With this series of blogposts, we hope to demystify parts of an otherwise opaque process, learned through expensive mistakes and sheer dedication.